24th February 2021

 Starting the series on 11 February, Natasha Frangos, Head of Corporate, was joined by Jeremy Thomson-Cook, Chief Economist at Equals Group, to discuss how UK businesses can navigate the new export and services rules.

-If you’re interested in watching the full webinar and Q&A session, it can be found here.
+If you’re interested in watching the full webinar and Q&A session, please watch the video above.

 A Brexit deal agreed – the positives and negatives